dgampa/Capstone-Project/README.md

 **Required Must-have Stories**

-* [fill in your required user stories here]
 * uploading videos to the business home page
 * compiling one second videos at the end the end of the month to create a video
 * map with the closest businesses to you for users
 * capture image for users at the store
+* About the business with social media, rating, and hours of operation
+* Submit a rating for the business

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* About the business with contact information, social media, rating, and hours of operation
+* Clicking on profile pic includes hearted images
+* Clicking on video opens full screen
+* Favorite A Business, so it shows up on Individuals Profile Page
+* Smoother transitions for creating business vide0
+* Allowing businesses to edit the auto created combined video
 * Push notifications when it is time to upload
 * Search bar to search for a certain category (ex. food, clothing, etc)
-* Submit a rating for the business

 ### 2. Screen Archetypes